17 Interesting Facts About Taj Mahal: The Epitome of Eternal Love

 Taj Mahal appears to be of a different colour at the different time of the day.
 It is pinkish in the morning, milky white in the evening and golden when the moon shines.

 5. 'Allah' is Inscribed Many times onto the Tomb of Mumtaz

 Ninety - nine names of Allah can be seen as calligraphic inscriptions on the tomb of Mumtaz Mahal.

-6. Annual Number of Visitors Is Equivalent to a City's Population
+6. Annual Number of Visitors to Taj Mahal Is Equivalent to a City's Population

 The Taj attracts around 2 to 4 million visitors annually from around the globe which includes 200,000 from overseas.

-7. Hidden by a Bamboo Cover During Wars
+7. Taj Mahal is Hidden by a Bamboo Cover During Wars

 Taj Mahal was covered with a stockpile of bamboo to save it from the bombers in the 20th century.
 During the Indo - Pak war of 1971, it was camouflaged with green cloth to protect it.